seapagan/bundle-repo/README.md

 bundlerepo user_name/repo_name --token YOUR_GITHUB_TOKEN
 ```

-> [!NOTE]
+> [!TIP]
 >
-> This is totally optional if you are only using public repositories.
+> Passing a token is totally optional if you are only using public repositories.

 ## Command Line Options